Monday, December 28, 2020

 5 thing Friday - tacos, 12 Fox, Christmas decor, books, Hubby

-But this new taco place in Liberty Hill was a great stop for a recent weekend lunch.
-Grilled chicken tacos made with handmade tortillas and Mexican street corn!
+This new taco place in Liberty Hill was a great stop for a recent weekend lunch.
+Grilled chicken tacos made with handmade tortillas and Mexican street corn.
 I mean, are tacos really all that unhealthy?
 Please say no.

 The scene from the porch at 12 Fox and the beer - two really good things about Sunday evening.
 There might also have been live music and a friendly brewery dog wandering about.